CodeupClassroom/Sirius-Java-Assessment-prep/README.md

 ## Problems

-0. Create a class named **Review**.
+0. Create a class named **Runner**.
 This will be where your main method resides for you to test the following exercises.

 1a.
 Make a class called **PracticeCircle** and create a field `radius` with getter and setter methods, so that you can find the circumference of a circle.
 (Circumference Equation: C = 2πr)